 How to Prepare for Scheduled or Elective Surgery

-If you are facing surgery, take the time to learn about the surgery your doctor has recommended so you understand what's involved and feel comfortable that it's the best treatment.
-It is a good idea for you to take the time to find the right surgeon and hospital and to ask your surgeon questions to make sure the operation is as safe as possible.
+If you are facing surgery, take the time to learn about the surgery your health care provider has recommended so you understand what's involved and feel comfortable that it's the best treatment.
+It is a good idea for you to take the time to find the right surgeon and hospital.
+Also, to ask your surgeon questions to make sure the operation is as safe as possible.

-Even though millions of operations are performed each year, surgery is a big decision for every person.
+Even though millions of operations are done each year, surgery is a big decision for every person.
 Take the time you need to ask questions before you undergo surgery.
-When you are well-informed about your treatment, the chances are better that your will be more satisfied with the results.
+When you are well-informed about your treatment, the chances are better that you will be more satisfied with the results.

 Deciding on surgery

-Asking your provider the following questions can help you determine if surgery is right for you.
-Many people find it helpful to take notes or have a family member or friend with them when discussing these questions to help them remember the information their doctors provide.
+Asking your health care provider the following questions can help you determine if surgery is right for you.
+Many people find it helpful to take notes or have a family member or friend with them when discussing these questions.
+This helps them remember the information their health care providers give.